coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

   - Shared keyboard shortcut key styling (`kbd` tokens)
   - Reduced motion defaults for common surfaces
 - **Injection Rules:**
-  - Tooltip: Inject via `ensureStylesInjected()` in `tooltip-core.js` if not already present.
+  - Inspector: Inject via `ensureStylesInjected()` in `inspector-core.js` if not already present.
   - Popup & options: Reference directly in HTML `<head>` after component-specific stylesheet.
-- **No Duplication:** Component stylesheets (`tooltip.css`, `popup.css`, etc.) must not redefine focus ring styles unless extending with additional, non-conflicting selectors.
+- **No Duplication:** Component stylesheets (`inspector.css`, `popup.css`, etc.) must not redefine focus ring styles unless extending with additional, non-conflicting selectors.
 If an extension is needed, update `shared.css` instead.
 - **Change Workflow:** Any modification to focus ring or shared tokens must update `shared.css` and (if substantive) add a brief note in AI_CONTEXT_RULES.md summarizing rationale and date.

 ### 2.9 Component States & Style Robustness

-- **State coverage:** All interactive components (buttons, inputs, tooltips, overlays, etc.) must have explicit styles for every state, including default, hover, active, focus, disabled, and visited (where applicable).
+- **State coverage:** All interactive components (buttons, inputs, inspectors, overlays, etc.) must have explicit styles for every state, including default, hover, active, focus, disabled, and visited (where applicable).
 - **Style isolation:** Use strong CSS selectors, encapsulation techniques (such as Shadow DOM or unique class names), and `!important` declarations where necessary to prevent host webpage styles from overriding extension component styles.
 - **Contrast compliance:** Every component state (including hover, focus, active, disabled, and error) must meet WCAG 2.2 AA contrast requirements for both text and UI elements (borders, backgrounds, icons).
 - **Testing:** When adding or updating styles, verify that all states remain visually distinct and accessible, even when injected into pages with aggressive or conflicting CSS.